 Subsequently, intra-operative test stimulation is performed.
 Here the thresholds to clinical benefit and stimulation induced side effects are assessed by Dr Silberstein (below).
 These findings assist in confirming surgical accuracy.

 Intra-operative Xray is the third instrument to confirm surgical targeting.
 Once satisfactory, the testing microelectrode is replaced with the permanent stimulating electrode.
-This is attached to the skull using a customising locking system.
+Electrodes are selected to best suit the stimulation site in terms of number of contacts,length of contact array and need for directionality of stimulation.These electrodes are attached to the skull using a locking system matched to the device company.

 Deep Brain Stimulation surgery is most commonly performed on both sides of the brain.
 The procedure for implanting the other side of the brain is identical.